 What goes good with soft pretzels?

 - Homemade Almond Butter– Enjoy your soft pretzels dipped in homemade almond butter.

 - Homemade Nutella– I LOVE the sweet and salty combination, so pair the healthy Nutella spread on the pretzels or drizzle on top.

 - Best Baked Tofu– Pair soft pretzels with baked tofu for a balanced meal!

 - Veggie Burgers– Like the tofu, you can slice the pretzels in half and use it like a pretzel bun!

 - 1 3/4 cup self-rising flour gluten-free, if needed

 - 1 cup Greek yogurt See post for all options

-- 1 tbsp butter of choice * See notes
+- 1 tablespoon butter of choice * See notes

 - Preheat the oven to 180C/350F.
 Line a large baking tray with parchment paper.